“Magnet interaction effects on reed switch operations can be understood by looking at the magnetic lines of flux and the way the magnet works.”

 Magnet interaction occurs by rotating the permanent magnet 90-degrees.
 The reed switch operates multiple times as a result of the change in polarity.

 How a Reed Switch Operates Using a Magnet

 Reed sensors control on and off function using a reed switch and a magnet.
 Examples of reed sensor applications range from control circuits and fluid level monitoring and detection in coffee pots to car parts.
 Without the magnet, reed switch’s would not operate, and without a moving mechanism to attach to, the magnet would not move through the reed switch’s sphere of influence, which is what causes the magnetic flux to interact with the sensitivity lobe arrays, which then creates the switching function.

 Reed Switch shown in fluid level detection and monitoring application.

 Reed switch sensor applications are increasing every day.
 Knowing the details behind how they work

 can offer much insight into their proper operation.
 Understanding their influence with each other is key to a successful reed sensor application.
 The Standex team is standing by to fill the ever-changing needs of customers across industries, and across the world, through our Partner, Solve, Deliver®

 to learn more about our carefully engineered solutions.

 For a deeper understanding of how a reed switch works download our Reed Technology Databook.

-This datebook will provide a deep dive into what a reed switch is and how a reed switch works which include extensive examples of various applications, features, and benefits.
+This databook will provide a deep dive into what a reed switch is and how a reed switch works which includes extensive examples of various applications, features, and benefits.